osilander/203.311/Week10/Week10.md

 ## Portfolio analysis

 Once again, this is a two part analysis for the week 10 Portfolio analysis.
 We are going to follow some of the examples with _`portfolioPhy`_ to generate.
-First of all though, you will need to make a smaller subset of only Bacteria, and give it a new name such as _`portfolioPhyBac`_.
+First of all though, you will need to make a smaller subset of only Bacteria (which can be forund at the taxonomic level of "Kingdom"), and give it a new name such as _`portfolioPhyBac`_.
 You did this earlier today (e.g. in Exercise 3).
 This smaller object -- again check on its size with `portfolioPhyBac` as a comparison -- is what you will work with here.

 #### Part A